mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

+---
-# Transcript Episode 21 with Amir Salihefendić
+episode: "Transcript Episode 21 with Amir Salihefendić"
+permalink: /market-leader-productivity-app
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla and today I have the pleasure to talk to